btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

         return {"error": "Sale not found"}
     ```
     ### 5. Run your API, and expose it on the web
     We'll use `ngrok` to expose our API, and run it with `nest_asyncio` and `uvicorn`.

+    First, copy and enter your ngrok api key, which can be found at [https://dashboard.ngrok.com/get-started/your-authtoken](https://dashboard.ngrok.com/get-started/your-authtoken).

+    ```
+    print("Enter your authtoken, which can be copied from https://dashboard.ngrok.com/get-started/your-authtoken") conf.get_default().auth_token = getpass.getpass()
+    ```

+    Now we'll expose your endpoint to the web.
 You can choose any port on your localhost that's open.
 Here we'll run and expose the API on port 8010.
     ```
     ngrok_tunnel = ngrok.connect(8010)
     print('Public URL:', ngrok_tunnel.public_url)